karan-maheshwari/Time-Series-Classification/README.md

-# Time-Series-Classification
-Classify human activities based on time series data
+# Time-Series-Classification of human activities based on time series data